higodoragon/punch_block/rabbit_todo.md

 ---

+- [x] make sure materials are grouped properly in each map (water in a fountain should be a separate func_detail than the concrete of the fountain)
 - [x] volume mixing pass
 - [x] content warnings (cartoon pixelated blood, gore, and violence)
 - [-] make level1.map match my tutorial tracks